totaldebug/sphinx-publish-action/README.rst

    <tr>
    <td>

-**action-sphinx** is a GitHub Action to build and publish Sphinx sites to GitHub Pages
+**sphinx-publish-action** is a GitHub Action to build and publish Sphinx sites to GitHub Pages

 Remember that GitHub is serving your built static site, not its sources.
 So when configuring GitHub Pages in your project settings, use **gh-pages branch** as a